BuyAdwiser/supplier-export-woocomerce/README.md

-#### Variable Products Display Format

-- **Separate Products**: Each variation appears as a separate product in the feed (default)
-- **Nested Variations**: Variations appear as child elements within the parent product# WooCommerce BuyAdwiser XML Feed Generator

 A professional WordPress plugin that generates an optimized WooCommerce product XML feed for BuyAdwiser with caching and configuration options.

 ## Features